Kati Piri

-Kati Piri (born 8 April 1979) is a Hungarian-born Dutch politician serving as a member of the House of Representatives since 2021.
-A member of the Labour Party (PvdA), she previously was a Member of the European Parliament (MEP) within the Progressive Alliance of Socialists and Democrats from 2014 until 2021.
+Katalin Piroska "Kati" Piri (born 8 April 1979) is a Hungarian-born Dutch politician serving as a member of the House of Representatives since 2021.
+A member of Progressive Netherlands, she previously was a Member of the European Parliament (MEP) within the Progressive Alliance of Socialists and Democrats from 2014 until 2021.

 Career

-Piri was born in on 8 April 1979 in Celldömölk, Hungary.
+Piri was born on 8 April 1979 in Celldömölk, Hungary.
 She attended the Christelijk Gymnasium (Christian Gymnasium, Dutch type grammar school with classical languages) in Utrecht between 1991 and 1997.
 Piri studied the first years of pedagogy at the University of Groningen between 1998 and 2000 and then switched to international relations, graduating in 2007.
 During her studies, she briefly interned with Frans Timmermans’ parliamentary office in the House of Representatives.

 Piri worked as a political advisor to the Dutch Labour Party (Partij van de Arbeid) delegation in the European Parliament between 2006 and 2008.
 In that latter year, she became political advisor for foreign policy to the European Parliament group the Labour Party is in, the Progressive Alliance of Socialists and Democrats.
 She worked as an advisor to the delegation working on relations with Armenia, Azerbaijan and Georgia.
 In 2011 Piri worked some months at the Wiardi Beckman Stichting, a think tank linked to the Labour Party.
 Later that year she became programme manager for the Southern-Caucasus and Moldova at the Netherlands Institute for Multiparty Democracy.